rfulton-GIT/algorithms/README.md

 # algorithms
-a library of algorithms I've seen in ITA &amp; implemented
+a compendium of algorithms I've seen in the book Introduction to Algorithms and decided to implement.